 Over the past year, I’ve been working with UK based fuller bust lingerie brand Scantilly on their new campaign #TheNewSexy.

+It was such an amazing experience to work with these wonderfully unique women and I’m so happy with how the final series came together.
 I can’t even begin to find the words to describe how proud I am to have been part of this campaign.
 Of course, there is a whole world full of diversity out there, far more than can ever be represented by just eight women on one shoot.
 However, campaigns like Scantilly’s #TheNewSexy are huge stepping stones for the lingerie industry, hopefully marking the beginnings of a new era of commercial lingerie photography that represents all ages, sizes, colours, genders and abilities.
 What a fantastic experience it was to have worked with every single one of these women and it really is an honour to be able to share their photos with you on my blog.
 I left the shoot feeling so inspired by their positive energy and body confidence.
-Here are some of my favourite images, I hope you love them as much as I do.
-The new collection will be available from mid September.
+I hope you love them as much as I do.
+The new collection will be available from mid September 2016.
 The Peek-A-Boo set in Chartreuse and Unleash are on my shopping list!

-Finally, if you’ve been thinking about booking yourself in for a boudoir shoot, I’d love to hear from you!
+If you’ve been thinking about booking your brand in for an editorial or campaign shoot, I’d absolutely love to hear from you!
 Please pop me an email via the contact page for more information.